U.S. exempts self-driving vehicles from some crash standards

 The Self-Driving Coalition, a group including Alphabet Inc’s Waymo, Ford Motor Co, Uber and others, said the rule addresses “barriers to innovation while preserving the important safety protections afforded to vehicle occupants by NHTSA’s current standards.”

-General Motors Co sought approval to deploy a limited number of cars without steering wheels in a petition filed with NHTSA in January 2018, but the automaker later abandoned that plan.
+Cathy Chase, president of Advocates for Highway and Auto Safety, said NHTSA has been preoccupied “with kowtowing to the auto industry’s priority of removing so-called regulatory barriers in order to facilitate the introduction of autonomous vehicles.”

+She argued the agency should instead advance “commonsense rules detailing minimum performance standards for autonomous driving systems.”

-Reporting by Joe White and David Shepardson; Editing by Chizu Nomiyama and Dan Grebler
+Reporting by Joe White and David Shepardson; Editing by Chizu Nomiyama, Dan Grebler and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.